Norea: Key Dimension of God’s Fullness and/or Eve’s First Daughter

-The Bible and Beyond Discussions presentation for April 27 will investigate one of the most hidden and fascinating female divine characters of Christ texts in the second century.
+On April 27 we investigated one of the most hidden and fascinating female divine characters of Christ texts in the second century.
 This figure is Norea, who is found in a number of first through third century texts, but perhaps best known in two works of the famous Nag Hammadi jar of 52 early Christ texts found in the Egyptian desert in 1945.
-We will focus on this divine figure in the Nag Hammadi documents “The Thought of Norea” and “The Reality of the Rulers” (sometimes titled “The Hypostasis of the Archons”).
+We focused on this divine figure in the Nag Hammadi documents “The Thought of Norea” and “The Reality of the Rulers” (sometimes titled “The Hypostasis of the Archons”).

 The Reality of the Rulers

 These online translations, especially of “The Thought of Norea,” have not translated a number of Greco-Coptic words, leaving them incomplete in English.
 Below is a translation of “The Thought of Norea,” where Hal Taussig has used the standard translation (online) by Søren Giversen and Birger A. Pearson and added his own translations of the Greco-Coptic terms:

 Father of All, Light’s thinking, dwelling in the heights above the (regions) below, Light dwelling in the heights, Voice of Truth, upright Mind, untouchable Word, and ineffable Voice, incomprehensible Father!

 It is Norea who cries out to them.
 They heard, (and) they received her into her place forever.
 They gave it to her in Mind’s Father, the Superhuman (Greco-Coptic: Adamas), as well as the voice of the Holy Ones, in order that she might rest in the ineffable Power of thought, in order that might inherit the first mind which had received, and that might rest in that which divinely self-generates, and that she (too) might generate herself, just as she also has inherited the living Word, and that she might be joined to all of the Imperishable Ones, and speak with the mind of the Father.